-Employees are eligible for authorized holidays as they occur, provided they are in a paid status for the full schedule of hours on both the regularly scheduled workdays immediately preceding and following the holiday.
+Employees will accrue their 10 authorized are eligible for authorized holidays as they occur, provided they are in a paid status for the full schedule of hours on both the regularly scheduled workdays immediately preceding and following the holiday.
 Employees who are absent from work without pay or are in paid status for less than the full schedule of hours on either the scheduled work day before or after the day the holiday is observed shall not be eligible for nor receive holiday pay.

-The six (6) days of floating holiday hours will be loaded into the employee's floating holiday bank on the first pay date of each Fiscal Year and must be used by the last pay date of the same Fiscal Year in which the time was granted.
+The five and one half-six (65.5) days of floating holiday hours will be loaded into the employee's floating holiday bank on the first pay date of each Fiscal Yearat the beginning of each year and must be used within the calendar year by the last pay date of the same Fiscal Year in which the time was granted.